Blog

-Videos account for over 80% of the internet traffic.
+Videos account for over 80% of internet traffic.

 Still, almost 90% of users stop watching a video within the first 10 seconds.
-One of the reasons is that videos with wrong aspect ratios look distorted and don’t display properly.
+One reason why they do so is that videos with wrong aspect ratios look distorted and don’t display properly.
 They make your audience hit the back button.

 • Longer watch times.